ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 ## Programming

 Language models have been really good at coding tasks recently, and I think that this is where Claude helped the most.
-The last time I made a game was back in 2022 using Godot 3; however, four years passed and there's now a major update to Godot.
+The last time I made a game was back in 2022 using Godot 3, and in the four years since, Godot has shipped a major update.
-Working with Claude helped me in migrate my Godot 3 knowledge to the new version.
+Working with Claude helped me migrate my Godot 3 knowledge to the new version.